DataDog/hiring-engineers/answers.md

-Bonus Question Can you change the collection interval without modifying the Python check file you created?
+#### Bonus Question Can you change the collection interval without modifying the Python check file you created?

 my_metric.yaml:

-yes without changing Python file we can change interval inside the yaml file.
+### yes without changing Python file we can change interval inside the yaml file.

 init_config:

 instances:
   - min_collection_interval : 45

-Like instead of 45 we can setup 30
+### Like instead of 45 we can setup 30

+##### datadog agent running status

 datadog-agent.service - "Datadog Agent"